 Training to be a psychoanalyst with the Institute of Psychoanalysis is a deeply rewarding experience.

-Our training is challenging, but it is also enormously engaging and exciting.
+Our training is challenging, but it is also engaging and exciting.
 For many candidates it is among the most profound intellectual and emotional experiences of their lives.
 Training as a psychoanalyst with us can lead to many different opportunities, and after qualifying candidates incorporate their training into their personal and professional lives in a variety of ways.

 We welcome applications from people with a wide range of personal, professional and academic backgrounds.